Plumbing repair overflowing

 Try a Drain Snake

-If the plunger doesn't work, use a drain snake or auger to reach deeper into the pipes and break up the clog.
+If the plunger doesn't work, use a drain snake or auger to physically break up the clog.
+Carefully feed the snake into the drain and crank it to extend the cable and clear the blockage.

 Frequently Asked Questions